-As far as we can tell, giant pandas today survive on a diet of plants, specifically bamboo shoots and leaves.
+As far as we know, giant pandas today survive on a diet of specifically bamboo shoots and leaves.
 But this wasn’t always the case.
-Using fossil dating techniques to analyze isotopes in teeth and bone samples, researchers have found that pandas in the past enjoyed a more varied, omnivorous diet that might have included a small amount of bamboo1.
-It was only around 2 million years ago that they made this drastic switch to full vegetarianism.
+Using fossil dating techniques to analyze isotopes in teeth and bone samples, researchers have found that pandas used to eat mainly meat, with bamboo only a small part of their diet1.
+Only around 2 million years ago, they drastically switched to total vegetarianism.

-The giant panda’s shift to a vegetarian diet coincides with the inactivation of a gene – Tas1r1 – that codes for the umami taste receptor4.
+The giant panda’s shift to a vegetarian diet coincides with the inactivation of a specific gene—Tas1r1— that codes for the umami taste receptor4.
 This G protein-coupled receptor is present in carnivores and omnivores, providing us with the ability to taste certain amino acids abundant in meat, such as glutamic acid.
 Bamboo has very little amino acid content and hence Tas1r1’s inactivation in pandas would have coincided with their dietary change.

 It has been hypothesized that the panda’s switch to bamboo occurred at a time when meat was scarce.
 The incorporation of bamboo in their diet meant they were less reliant on meat, rendering the umami taste receptor less important.
 Once the Tas1r1 gene was inactivated, the lack of the receptor meant that giant pandas were less attracted to, and less likely to return to, a meat-based diet.